huggingface/datasets/metrics/mauve/README.md

 This metric outputs a dictionary with 5 key-value pairs:

-`mauve`: MAUVE score, which ranges between 0 and 1. **Larger** values indicate that P and Q are closer
+`mauve`: MAUVE score, which ranges between 0 and 1. **Larger** values indicate that P and Q are closer.

 `frontier_integral`: Frontier Integral, which ranges between 0 and 1. **Smaller** values indicate that P and Q are closer.